Photo Protein — Snap. Scan. Hit Your Goals. About • Photo Protein

 What file types work?

-JPG, JPEG, PNG, and WEBP up to 15 MB.
-Very small images or extreme aspect ratios are rejected so we can analyze the food reliably.
+JPG, PNG, and WEBP up to 15 MB.
+Very small images or extreme aspect ratios may be rejected.

 Why was my photo rejected?